 Welcome to our residential provision

-Integrated with our school, West Kirby School and College offers 38 week and flexible residential provision, currently for young people aged 11 to 19.
+Integrated with our school, West Kirby School and College offers 38 week and flexible, short break residential provision, currently for young people aged 5 to 19.
 We specialise in provision for children and young people with complex communication difficulties, including Autistic Spectrum Condition; complex learning, sensory and emotional needs, social, emotional and mental health needs, across a range of cognitive abilities.

 Residential placements are available for up to 8 young people in our off-site provision.
 This allows for a more independent approach to a social care living environment, naturalising - as far as possible - the experience of residential placement to that of a natural home setting.
 The small homely environments also allow our young people to feel safe, while developing their life, social, communication and independence skills.

 We offer a range of packages to support pupils, their parents/carers and their referring Local Authority.
 Extended days allow pupils to join one of two residential groups for the evening.
 We also offer, when spaces are available, residential packages of one to four nights per week.